"Stranger Things" Star Natalia Dyer On The Upside-Down Of Fame

 Nancy Wheeler goes full Nancy Drew in season 3.
 But will prying eyes let Dyer retain any mystery in real life?

 Natalia Dyer groans.
-The Stranger Things star is sitting in the East Village’s cozy Cafe Mogador, a liter of Pellegrino and a cold brew in front of her, and gives my question a mile-long stare.
+The Stranger Things star is sitting in the cozy Café Mogador in New York's East Village, a liter of Pellegrino and a cold brew in front of her, and gives my question a mile-long stare.
 Is she trying to avoid spoiling the ending of her Netflix blockbuster’s third season?
 Have I asked her something that’s out-of-bounds; perhaps too personal?
 No, the question sitting in front of Natalia Dyer is when she’ll know she’s fallen into the Hollywood machine.
 She shudders.

 Advertisement